 A digital workplace is also portable, allowing users to take their work wherever they go, allowing for total autonomy.
 Furthermore, by bringing in collaborative and social tools, company intranets become a fun and creative place to be, which enables employees to easily engage with the software.

-As we mentioned above, a good user experience is paramount to your digital workplace strategy.
+As we mentioned above, a good user experience is paramount to your digital workplace strategy and employee engagement initiatives.
 Staff are accustomed to using software that looks great and works intuitively, so it’s important that your digital workplace technologies fulfil the same criteria.

 These digital workplace features are what a consumer would expect as standard from the digital technology they use in their leisure time.
 By applying these guidelines to your internal business software, you’ll see improved employee productivity, a stronger company culture, and an overall better employee experience for your office-based teams and remote workers alike.